The line showing the level of flooding

-During a recent visit, Bruce Misarski, HAPEC’s community development director, pointed to the cement wall beside the Au Sable River that marked where the water level had risen during the spring flood, then to adjacent empty lots where houses were destroyed after Irene dropped 10 inches of rain in a matter of just 12 hours.
+During a recent visit, Bruce Misarski, HAPEC’s executive director, pointed to the cement wall beside the Au Sable River that marked where the water level had risen during the spring flood, then to adjacent empty lots where houses were destroyed after Irene dropped 10 inches of rain in a matter of just 12 hours.
 He said, “It’s weird because it left this patchwork of a neighborhood.
 But some people stayed, and they’re the heart and soul of this community.”

 Joann and Gene in their rehabbed home.